Kaithi Box Office Collections (Day 1): Karthi Starrer Gets A Good Welcome!

 In AP/TS Regions

-Khaidi is the Telugu dubbed version of Kaithi and the movie has bagged a decent number of screens in AP/TS regions.
+Khaidi is the Telugu dubbed version of Kaithi and the movie has bagged a decent number of screens in the AP/TS regions.
 Reportedly, the Karthi starrer has got a superb opening at AP/TS regions and the first-day share is expected to be around Rs 1.5 crore.

 In Other Regions

 Kaithi has had a comparatively slower start in the overseas regions.
-In Bangalore, there was an increase in the occupancy rates for the evening shows in the majority of shows.
-Similarly, the films had witnessed good booking for evening shows in Kerala as well.
+In Bangalore, there was an increase in the occupancy rates for the evening shows in most shows.
+Similarly, the film had witnessed good bookings for evening shows in Kerala as well.